supersimplesuper/docs/website/docs/software_partners/how_to_guides/verify_my_product_api_key/index.md

 It's likely that if you're reading this guide, you've already been issued an API key and want to perform a basic check to make sure that you can successfully access SuperAPI.
 This guide has been written with the tool `curl` in mind but should also work equally well with tools like Postman and others.

-You can also use this endpoint to validate the details related to an API key, such as `webhook_url`, `target_origin` and the `sandbox` status for your product.
+You can also use this endpoint to validate the details related to an API key, such as `webhook_url`, `target_origin`, and the `sandbox` status for your product.

 ::: info
 If you haven't been issued an API key, request one from: support@superapi.com.au